Introduction

 - Is completely accessible.
 All user interactions meet WCAG 2.0 accessibility standards.

 - Can be found via a search engine.
-Your PWA is easily found via a basic search.

 - It works with any sort of input.
 Your PWA can be used with a mouse, keyboard, stylus, or touch controls.